 Armed with this information about how your body absorbs nutrients and responds to training, you can really tailor your exercise and nutrition regime to maximise your results.

-Whether your goal is weight loss or muscle building, sports performance or optimal health, DNA testing gives you an insight into your body and how to ensure you’re moving and fueling it the right way.
+Whether your goal is weight loss or muscle building, sports performance or optimal health, DNA testing gives you an insight into your body and how to ensure you’re moving and fuelling it the right way.

 And with home testing kits becoming so affordable, is there any reason why you wouldn’t get a DNA test done?